Cincinnati-Design-LAB/architour/src/content/buildings/kroger-building.md

 date_of_completion: "1954"
 architect: Wyatt C. Hedrick
 original_function: Office building
-significance: >-
-  The building was the first curtainwall clad high rise in the downtown area.
-  Originally clad in blue and white panels to blend into the sky, it was reclad in a more conventional aluminum panel when it was renovated in 1980.
 renovation_date: "1980"
 renovation_architect: GBBN
 renovation_style: International
 ---

+The building was the first curtainwall clad high rise in the downtown area.
+Originally clad in blue and white panels to blend into the sky, it was reclad in a more conventional aluminum panel when it was renovated in 1980.